earthrise-media/mining-detector/README.md

 * A new Sentinel-2 satellite data pipeline based on Google Earth Engine.
 Anyone with a GEE account should be able to [run this code](https://github.com/earthrise-media/mining-detector/blob/main/gee/README.md).
 * New [models](https://github.com/earthrise-media/mining-detector#models).
 While preserving the original model architecture, we trained from scratch using the GEE data, with added positive and negative data sampling based on model evaluations and our improved understanding of the scope of mining activities in the Amazon basin.

 Mining expanded each year in the study period, notably into previously untouched areas of Yanomami, Kayapó, and Munduruku indigenous territories.
 It continues to spread into scattered and remote regions of the Amazon rainforest.
 Even some of the tiniest isolated detections are working mines.
-Dredge mining in rivers began in earnest, as seen in the data in the ravaged riverbanks of Rio Puré and Rio Boia in western Amazonas state, Brazil.
+In western Amazonas, Brazil, floating dredges are scooping soils from river banks and bottoms in the search for gold, seen in the ravaged riverbanks of Rio Puré and Rio Boia in the most recent years' data.

 ## Interpreting the findings